gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

   application?: string
   // Optional.
 Value to use in ACK MSH.4 field.
 Defaults to '' organization?: string
   // Optional.
 Value to use in MSA-1 field.
-Default to 'AA' responseCode?: 'AA' | 'AE' | 'AR'
+Defaults to 'AA' responseCode?: 'AA' | 'AE' | 'AR'
+  // Optional.
+Text to use in ACK MSA.3.
+Defaults to '' text?: string
   // Optional.
 A function that accepts the ack MSG class, msg MSG class, and conext state object
   // and returns the ACK MSG class back.
 This allows for custom transformation of the ACK message. msg?: (ack: Msg, msg: Msg, context: IAckContext) => Msg